dannyobrien761/body-health-app/README.md

 ![commit history 'js code for 2 body parts and 1 card'](/media/image.png)

-the "Content-placeholder" which which was an inspiration for the JS code that would once the body parts would be selected would display them onto a Content-card.
-I took the code from the above and customized it to include
+the "Content-placeholder" project above which inspired the code that once the body parts would be selected, would display them onto a Content-card.
+I took the code from the above and customized it to include a nodelist of 'herb information in my getHerb functions and then be inserted into the content cards with the same logic of the content placeholder project. eg title.innerHTML method.

 ### inspiration taken from the below project in script.js file :